KeriGerheart/linklocker/README.md

 This app uses React/Next.js on the frontend and Express on the back.
 The DB is Mongo.
 This app is configured using Clerk for auth.
 You will need to sign up for an account at https://clerk.com/ to get the API keys needed.

+The app is currently running live at: https://linklocker-alpha.vercel.app/

 ## Installation

 ### 1. Clone the repository